Karaokifyy/Karaokifyy/Sprint3.md

 ---

 ## Back-end
+For the back-end, in Sprint 3 we implemented a GetPlaylistByID function in ```spotify_api.go``` that receives a playlist ID from the front-end and serves the songs from that playlist to the front-end using the ```/user/playlist/:playlistID``` endpoint.

+We also implemented a new API functionality ```karaokifyy_api.go``` that includes our functions for serving a YouTube audio link and LRC lyric file of a specific song using its Spotify song ID to the front-end via the ```/karaokifyy/:songID``` endpoint.
+Unit tests were also implemented to test our API functionality that we completed in Sprint 3.

 ### Issues Completed
    - Create API functions and a router endpoint for serving songs from a user's playlist to the front-end